 Nen Yim sighed.
 "Those are my memories."
 Tahiri stared at her for a long moment without speaking, as if trying to see through her skin.
 Nen Yim was glad for that, because she had to collect her own thoughts.
 Median Kwoad, she thought, may the gods devour you twice a day.
 Tahiri finally dropped her lids over her green eyes.
 She seemed to be trying to compose herself.
 Or perhaps she was about to kill Nen Yim.
 The thought of her onetime tormentor sharing the same childhood memories might well be too much for her.
-But when Tahiri looked back up, her gaze held only curiosity.
+But when Tahiri looked back up, her gaze held only curi-osity.
 "Whatever happened to P'loh?" she asked.
 Relief spread down Nen Yim's backbone.
-"She was assigned to Belkadan, and killed there," she replied.
-"AndZhul?"
-"Zhul is an adept on the worldship Baanu Ghezk, and so far as I know is well."
+"She was as-signed to Belkadan, and killed there," she replied.
+"And Zhul?"
 "And the young warrior who watched our dormitories in primary shaping?"
 We, Nen Yim noted.
-She said we, as if. ..
+She said we, as if...

 "Killed taking Yuuzhan'tar.
 They say he died bravely, crashing into an infidel ship even as his own disintegrated."
 Tahiri rubbed her forehead.
 "He was nice," she said.